Little-Heretic/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
+### Original work by PapyElGringo, official development seems to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)

 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.